About Us

 • at least 18 years of age*

-• residents of the United States or Canada*
+• who reside in the United States or Canada* (new geographic regions coming soon)

 • able to actively participate in answering survey questions, even with the help of a care partner

-*19 years in those states or provinces where the age of majority is 19; Alberta, Saskatchewan, and Newfoundland and Labrador currently excluded
+*19 years in those states or provinces where the age of majority is 19

-Participant data is kept confidential, and identifiable information is never shared.
-(See Privacy Policy and Personal Data Collection documents) Data collected and used for research purposes is de-identified to remove all personal information.
+Participant privacy is a priority for our non-profit mission.
+Identifying information is never shared (See Privacy Policy and Personal Data Collection documents).
+Data collected and used for research purposes is de-identified to remove all personal information.

 HISTORY OF GROWTH